“Hello Summer!”

 Most modern DSLR cameras and lenses are pretty robust and can handle being out in light rain.
 My advice: Keep shooting!

-Animals behave differently in the rain, so the chance that you will be able to capture a really interesting shot increases.
-Storm clouds add a dramatic background, leopards and lions will shake themselves free of water, and a slightly slower shutter speed can accentuate the falling rain drops.
+Animals behave differently in the rain.
+This means the chance that you will be able to capture a really interesting shot increases.
+Storm clouds add a dramatic background, leopards and lions will shake themselves free of water.
+A slightly slower shutter speed can accentuate the falling rain drops.
 Think outside the box, and more importantly, if the rain isn’t too heavy, keep your camera out of the box as well!

 Watch Out For Condensation